dolthub/docs/content/interfaces/sql/sysvars.md

 ## @@dolt_replicate_to_remote

-This system variable is used to push on write from source database to replication middleman.
+This system variable is used to push to replication middlemen.
 Dolt commit triggers a push and transmits the resulting dataset to the named remote.
 SQL commits do not trigger replication.

 ```sql
 mysql> select name from dolt_remotes;